-"Directory information" means information contained in an education record of a student which would not generally be considered harmful or an invasion of privacy if disclosed.
-It includes, but is not limited to: the student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, dates of attendance, grade level, enrollment status (i.e., full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received, and the most recent educational agency or institution attended.
+"Directory information" means information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
+It includes, but is not limited to, the student's name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; dates of attendance; grade level; enrollment status (i.e., full-time or part-time); participation in officially recognized activities and sports; weight and height of members of athletic teams; degrees; honors and awards received; and the most recent educational agency or institution attended.
 It also includes the name, address, and telephone number of the student's parent(s).
 Directory information does not include;